greenLogic/frankmelendez/content/docs/hosting-deployment/index.md

 ---
 date: "2020-08-07"
-description: Learn how to deploy a Congo site.
+description: Learn how to deploy a Blowfish site.
 draft: false
+series:
+- Documentation
+series_order: 14
 slug: hosting-deployment
-summary: Congo is designed to be flexible in almost any deployment scenario.
-Learn more about how to deploy your project to some common hosting platforms.
 tags:
+- docs
 - hosting
 - deployment
-- docs
 - github
 - netlify
 - render
 title: Hosting & Deployment
 ---

-There are many ways to deploy your Hugo website built with Congo.
+There are many ways to deploy your Hugo website built with Blowfish.
 The theme is designed to be flexible in almost any deployment scenario.

-Congo is built using relative URLs throughout the theme.
+Blowfish is built using relative URLs throughout the theme.
 This enables sites to easily be deployed to sub-folders and hosts like GitHub Pages.
 There's usually no special configuration required for this to work as long as the `baseURL` parameter has been configured in the `config.toml` file.

 The official Hugo [Hosting and Deployment](https://gohugo.io/hosting-and-deployment/) docs are the best place to learn how to deploy your site.
 The sections below contain some specific theme configuration details that can help you deploy smoothly with certain providers.